 A knuckle fracture occurs when one or more of your knuckles makes forceful contact with an object or person.
 The hand can be closed in a fist or open when the contact occurs.

-Punching a wall or a door is the most common cause of a broken knuckle.
+Punching a wall or a door is the of a broken knuckle.
 Accidental falls are another common cause.
 Among athletes, a fractured knuckle could be the result of direct impact with another player, a playing surface, or a ball, stick, or bat.

 Your doctor may ask you about the injury and symptoms.
 They will conduct a physical examination of the affected hand and fingers.
 This will likely include checking your tendons and joints.